SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 ## Translation -> Traducción

-Translation is the process of creating proteins from messenger RNA sequences, where the RNA is read three nucleotides at a time, constituting a codon, to determine which amino acid to add to a growing protein chain.
-The ["Genetic Code"](https://en.wikipedia.org/wiki/Genetic_code) is the (mostly universal) coding scheme used in biology that maps codons to amino acids.
+Translation is the process of creating proteins from messenger RNA sequences.
+RNA is read in chunks of three nucleotides, constituting a codon, to determine which amino acid to add to a growing protein chain.
+The ["Genetic Code"](https://en.wikipedia.org/wiki/Genetic_code) is the (*mostly* universal) coding scheme used in biology that maps codons to amino acids.
 Without further ado, here's the genetic code in haskell:

 {% highlight haskell %}